 There are many Humboldt County groups and residents whose efforts to keep Humboldt free of litter and other pollution deserve a note of gratitude; their volunteer efforts promote a healthy environment for County residents and visitors to enjoy and experience.
 An incomplete listing of groups who step up for our community include:

 - Northcoast Environmental Center who helps coordinate Coastal Cleanup Day

 - Eel River Cleanup Project – a southern Humboldt volunteer litter removal group

 There are also numerous Humboldt County residents who show initiative and dedication to the community by cleaning up litter encountered during their daily activities, and Public Works wants these folks to know their efforts are appreciated.
 Thank you to those whose commitment extends to the community at large.

 - County of Humboldt Phase II MS4 General Permit Boundary Maps

 - Storm Water and the Construction Industry - Best Management Practices Poster

-The following State and Federal websites contain technical and regulatory information regarding Municipal, Construction, and Industrial stormwater programs and stormwater pollution prevention resources.
+The following State, Federal and Association websites contain technical and regulatory information regarding Municipal, Construction, and Industrial stormwater programs and stormwater pollution prevention resources.